There are new requirements for the Tour of Heroes app:

 the destination route and a route parameter set to the value of the current hero’s

 The two list items align with the name and :id in the parameterized hero detail route definition that you added earlier:

-Select a Hero in the HeroesComponent
+Select a hero in the HeroesComponent

-HeroesComponent template exhibits a “master/detail” style with the list of heroes
+the current template exhibits a “master/detail” style with the list of heroes

 at the top and details of the selected hero below.

-We'll no longer show the full
+You’ll no longer show the full

-Add the mini-detail
+Add the mini detail